pyck-ai/nimmsta-flutter-plugin/README.md

 ```

-See the example app for more complex examples.
+See the example app for more detailed implementation.

 ## Configuration